BIO-LUTIONS: a biodegradable alternative to single-use plastic

 Many people are moving away from single-use plastic because of the environmental damage it causes.
 But what are the alternatives?
 One German company stands out for a particularly environmentally friendly solution – as cheap and available as plastic, but entirely biodegradable.

 For decades now, plastic packing has been an integral part of our everyday lives.
 Now the mountains of plastic wastes choking the seas and killing entire schools of fish are making it quite clear, if somewhat late in the game, the plastic is not an acceptable solution.
 Especially not all the plastic packing that is discarded after just one use.
-So does doing away with single-use plastic mean going without take-aways and
+So does doing away with single-use plastic mean going without take-aways and coffee to go?

 In recent years, a growing number of governments have implemented bans on single-use plastic.
 The first country to ban thin plastic bags was Bangladesh in 2002, followed by South Africa, Rwanda, China, Australia, Italy, Kenya, and approximately 25 other countries.
 The European Union recently decided to not only ban single-use plastic bags but also straws, plates, cutlery, and cotton-swab – all of this by 2021.
 In India, Prime Minister Narendra Modi recently pledged to eliminate all single-use plastics by 2022, with the majority of India’s 29 states already having implemented a full or partial ban.
 But bans raise an important question: what are the alternatives?